 Adopt adaptive planning processes that account for rapid growth and changing priorities due to changing travel patterns and other uncertainties related to rapid growth.

 Initiate conversations with neighboring communities in preparation for a WMPO boundary expansion following the 2030 Census.
-Begin analysis of National Household Travel Survey data and American Community Survey data to develop a commuter profile for the WMPO region and beyond to provide a data driven perspective.

 Active participation in the TRC process to facilitate collaboration between transportation planners and land use planners to ensure that new developments are aligned with regional mobility goals, minimize congestion, and support multimodal options.

-Promote the use of VMT metrics and multimodal offsets in Traffic Impact Analyses (TIA) for major developments in urban areas or infill development.
+Explore the use of alternative metrics in Traffic Impact Analyses (TIA) for major developments in urban areas or infill development.

 Use demographic and travel trend data to guide future land use and transportation investments to encourage strategies that address growth, shift travel demand, and support mixed use development.

 Funding